ivanduranic/employee-directory/README.md

 ![image](https://user-images.githubusercontent.com/61889668/109403682-dc829780-792c-11eb-8565-3265335e8e2a.png)
 ![image](https://user-images.githubusercontent.com/61889668/109403692-f7eda280-792c-11eb-9c91-feed90b64875.png)

 This app is quite easy to use and understand.
 Once you reach the site, you will see all the employees with their information, listed.
-You can search for specific employees by entering their name in the search bar.
-You can also filter by categories in employes's table.
+You can search for specific employees by entering their first or last name in the search bar.

 ## License